TinyFormer: Efficient Transformer Design and Deployment on Tiny Devices: Experimental Results

 To identify the bottleneck in the inference process, we evaluate the runtime breakdown for different layers.
-As depicted in Fig. \ref{fig:runtime-latency_heatmap}(a), our findings indicate that the \texttt{Softmax} operator is responsible for the majority of the inference time.
+As depicted in Fig. \ref{fig:runtime-latency}(a), our findings indicate that the \texttt{Softmax} operator is responsible for the majority of the inference time.
 Within the \texttt{Softmax} operator, the most time-consuming step is the negative exponential calculation.
-However, we discovered that as the input size increases, the results of the negative exponential can be reused.
+We discovered that as the input size increases, the results of the negative exponential can be reused.
 Leveraging this observation, SparseEngine employs a bitmap lookup table to reduce redundant calculations and optimize the \texttt{Softmax} operator.
-Fig. \ref{fig:runtime-latency_heatmap}(b) provides a comparison of the inference time for the \texttt{Softmax} operator between CMSIS-NN and SparseEngine, considering various input sizes.
-Notably, as the input size increases, SparseEngine exhibits more efficient optimization.
-In fact, with an input shape of $[256\times256]$, SparseEngine achieves a speedup of up to $19\times$ for the \texttt{Softmax} operator.
+Fig. \ref{fig:runtime-latency}(b) provides a comparison of the inference time for the main operators between CMSIS-NN and SparseEngine.
+Since the dense model can not be deployed on MCU using CMSIS-NN, to make a fair comparison, we use CMSIS-NN to perform sparse inference with the same algorithm as SparseEngine in Fig. \ref{fig:fig-tinyformer-sparseconv}, but without the SIMD acceleration.
+The setting allows all the engines has the same memory usage when calculating the same operators.
+The algorithm first decodes the sparse weight to get the weight information.
+After decoding, the algorithm extracts the corresponding sub-matrix from the activation map, transforming it to column and perform the multiple-add calculation.
+Compared with CMSIS-NN, SparseEngine achieves $1.33\times$ to $1.55\times$ acceleration rate in \texttt{Conv2d} and \texttt{Linear} operator, and $22.5\times$ acceleration in \texttt{Softmax} operator.

+Moreover, we conducted a comparative analysis of power consumption between CMSIS-NN and SparseEngine on the STM32F746.
+Under the same voltage, the average power consumption of TinyFormer was measured at 473 mW, with a 3\% reduction compared to the average power consumption of CMSIS-NN.
+Adoption of a lookup table for softmax cut down the amount of calculation, and results in a slight reduction on power consumption.
+Although the power reduction effect of SparseEngine is not particularly significant, SparseEngine achieve much less inference time compared to CMSIS-NN.
+The total power consumption of SparseEngine for image recognition tasks was only 14\% of that of CMSIS-NN.
+The analyzing results suggest that SparseEngine holds a strong advantage in the TinyML applications that use transformers and require low-energy consumption.